 These are the pros as I see it.
 Listed below I will talk about the cons.

-Cons of a Binary Compensation Plan
+Cons of the MLM Binary Compensation Plan

 Tips for Success with a Binary Compensation Plan

-Whenever you sponsor someone they ALWAYS get place at the bottom most point of your leg.
+Whenever you sponsor someone make sure you place them at the bottom most point of your leg.
 For your left leg, you stack people on the outside left leg.
 For the right leg, you put your new person on the bottom right.
 You never, under any circumstance, put anyone you sponsor anywhere else in your group.
 Just focus on placing people at the bottom of each team.
 As you build your own team, help each of them do the same thing!

-Companies That Use the Binary Compensation Plan
+Companies That Use the MLM Binary Compensation Plan

 There are tons of MLM Companies that use a binary compensation plan.
 Here are a few of the more popular companies.